Praisebuka/afriguard/README.md

-#  About MediaAid
+#  About AfriGuard

-MediaAid as the name implies is here to help the media team of the digital sector :>
+AfriGuard as the name implies is here to help the media team of the digital sector :>

 - - - - -